Sponsor MessageBecome a KQED sponsor

 Please try again

 A U.S. Customs and Border Protection logo is seen on a vest worn by an agent at MCAS Miramar on Sept.
 26, 2025, in San Diego, California.
-A second letter was mailed to an out-of-state private prison company that operates immigration jails and detention centers, Santa Rosa police said.
+A second letter, with threats of violence against Immigration and Customs Enforcement officers, was mailed to an out-of-state private prison company that operates immigration jails and detention centers, North Bay Republicans said.
 (Kevin Carter/Getty Images)

-Santa Rosa police are investigating the origins of a 12-page letter that was reportedly mailed to the Sonoma County Republican Party headquarters with threats of violence against Immigration and Customs Enforcement officers.
+Santa Rosa police are investigating the origins of a graphic 12-page letter that was mailed to the Sonoma County Republican Party headquarters with threats of violence against Immigration and Customs Enforcement officers.

-According to the Press Democrat, the letter delivered on Jan.
-22 to the party’s offices on Guerneville Road in Santa Rosa calls for a “war” to be brought against ICE and its agents amid the Trump administration’s immigration crackdown roiling American cities.
+Party chair Debbie LeBoy said she found a stamped manila envelope on Jan.
+20 in the mailbox of the party’s offices on Guerneville Road in Santa Rosa.
+The letter inside, which KQED reviewed, called for a “war” to be brought against ICE and its agents amid the Trump administration’s immigration crackdown roiling American cities.

 Sponsored